FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 6. 'allowSpeedManipulation' - allows players to gain speed via things like OVR advanced, recommended value: <span style="color: red;">False</span>
 7. 'printDetection' - this will print what is being detected into the console so you can manually test cases of cheating and debug the world, recommended value: <span style="color: red;">False</span>
 8. 'AllowPersonalMirrors_Cameras' - allows players to use camera's or mirrors to see other players or the enviorment, recommended value: <span style="color: red;">False</span> (you can also go within the prefab to set what it will prevent the player from seeing)
+9.  'noColliderBlackout' - setting this to true allows camera inside of colliders to not be blacked out
+10. 'disableBounds' - disables the in bounds detection
 # **{Detection Attempts}**

 visible within a script you can do antiCheat.LongArmAttempts to get a value telling you how many times a user has abused a singular thing so you can setup special things that may happen when abusing 1 thing to much maybe, not recommended to write values eg. antiCheat.LogArmAttempts = 0